-- 1. Well registration form must be submitted in person, by email through online registration or postmarked by April 10 in the given year; and - 2.
-Well registration form must have the APN or address of the property that has the well or does not have a well, legibly identified so that there is no possibility of confusion as to where the well is located or what parcel claimed to have no well; and - 3.
+- 1. Well registration form must be submitted by April 10 in the given year; and - 2.
+Well registration form must have the APN or address of the property that has the well or does not have a well; and - 3.
 Well registration form must have identified the well use as either residential, agricultural, or other; and - 4.
 If identified as agriculture: identify either well size and typical annual volume, or current crop type and acreage used for each crop identified; and - 5.
-If identified as other/combination, must include a detailed description of what exactly the other/combination activity is.
+If identified as other/combination, include a detailed description of what exactly the other/combination activity is.